Skip to main content

 The three supplements in Tier 2 are well-validated for specific use cases, not blanket recommendations.
 Each has solid RCT support within its indication.

 Pick 5 — Magnesium glycinate, 200–400mg elemental magnesium.
-Magnesium supplementation improves sleep onset and quality in adults with subclinical magnesium deficiency, which describes a large fraction of the North American adult population due to soil-depletion-driven reductions in food magnesium content (Boyle et al. 2017, Nutrients 9:5).
+A systematic review of magnesium supplementation for anxiety and stress found a mixed, weak signal — and studied adults with an existing anxiety vulnerability (mildly anxious individuals, and women with PMS, postpartum anxiety, or hypertension), not adults screened for magnesium insufficiency: roughly half the anxious-sample and PMS studies it reviewed found a benefit, a minority of the hypertension studies did, and none of the postpartum studies did.
+The review's own authors describe the evidence as merely suggestive, noting that the quality of the existing evidence is poor (Boyle et al. 2017).
+Magnesium is also commonly used for sleep-onset difficulty, though the sleep-specific evidence is thinner still.
+Subclinical magnesium deficiency describes a large fraction of the North American adult population, due in part to soil-depletion-driven reductions in food magnesium content.
 The glycinate form has the best absorption profile and the fewest GI side effects compared to magnesium oxide (poorly absorbed) or magnesium citrate (laxative effect at the relevant doses).
 Use case: adults with sleep-onset difficulty, leg cramps, or known low dietary magnesium intake.
 Is this discount real?
 Usually yes; magnesium glycinate is a common Cyber Monday loss-leader.

 Pick 6 — Electrolyte tablets or powder (sodium-forward formulation).
 Electrolyte supplementation is genuinely useful for sustained exercise over 60 minutes, hot-weather training, and recovery from gastrointestinal illness.
 Sodium is the electrolyte most often under-dosed in commercial products — look for 300mg+ sodium per serving, with potassium and magnesium secondary.
-Maughan and Shirreffs (2010, J Sports Sci 28:S1) summarizes the rehydration evidence.
+Maughan and Shirreffs 2010 summarizes the rehydration evidence.
 Avoid sugar-heavy sports drinks for non-exercise hydration use; the sodium-forward tablet or powder form is cleaner.
 Is this discount real?
 Variable; the established brands are often genuinely discounted, the newer "wellness" brands less so.

 Pick 7 — Caffeine pills (100mg standard dose).
-Caffeine is one of the most-validated performance supplements in the literature, with consistent effects on endurance, strength, and cognitive performance at 3–6mg/kg bodyweight (Grgic et al. 2020, Br J Sports Med 54:11).
+Caffeine is one of the most-validated performance supplements in the literature, with consistent effects on endurance, strength, and cognitive performance at 3–6mg/kg bodyweight (Grgic et al. 2020).
 The pill form provides precise dosing that coffee does not — coffee caffeine content varies from 80 to 200mg per cup depending on brewing method, roast, and source.
 For pre-workout use, the pill form removes the variability problem.
 Use case: trained individuals who want consistent pre-workout dosing without the volume of fluid that pre-workout drinks require.
 Is this discount real?
 Usually yes; caffeine pills are cheap to manufacture and often discounted aggressively.

 Tier 3 — modest but worth knowing (ashwagandha, beta-alanine, collagen)